Best Mattress of 2023

 For a start, you should know how to initiate a return with the company.
 You may have to make a phone call or send off an email, or perhaps all you have to do is hold a live chat with a customer representative.

 Look for any hidden return fees.
 Do you have to pay to ship it back?
 Will there be a restocking fee?
 Does your discount affect your refund?
-Reach out to customer service if you’re unsure about any additional fees you may responsible for.
+Reach out to customer service if you’re unsure about any additional fees you may incur.

 Can You Trust Mattress Ratings and Reviews?